LeaderPortfolio

 Acquisition of Muehlstein

-Ravago acquired Muehlstein, becoming the world's largest in the sector.
+Ravago acquired Muehlstein, the fifth-largest plastics producer globally, which made Ravago the largest in the world.

 1993